 Proposed BIF was integrated in the BMS2.01 and tested under CE14 test conditions in two configurations: CE14.2.a tests BIF with 10-ranges PWL model and CE14.2.b tests the reduced complexity of the PWL with 2 non-zero ranges.
 Filtering of 4x4 blocks was omitted in both tests.
+Mia

 It is proposed to adopt the proposed parametrized BIF method with 2-range PWL model (CE14.2.b) into the next working draft.